Automated Stores

 The Disruptors

-Most startups in the space are early-stage players gaining customers and establishing a market presence.
+Most startups in the space are Go-to-Market players gaining customers and establishing a market presence.
 Among the disruptors, Automated stocking and shelving solutions contribute significantly higher funding than the other segments, with players Trax, Scandit, and Trigo standing out as highly funded disruptors.
 Trax is the largest player in terms of funding, having raised over USD 1 billion.
 Many companies in this segment also offer self-checkout solutions (e.g., Scandit, SuperSmart, Aisle 24, SeeChange, Everseen).

 Despite being a relatively new technology, Full automation solutions is the second highest-funded segment in the space, with Standard Cognition being the highest-funded pure-play company in the segment.
 Companies in the Self-checkout and Smart cart segments have attracted relatively lower amounts of investments.
 Mashgin is the highest-funded pure-play company operating in the Self-checkout segment and Aisles is the highest-funded pure-play company offering Smart cart solutions.